jhony-v/jhony-v/README.md

 I love programming :heart:, researching and learning new technologies while creating projects constantly :star2:.
 I consider myself self-taught, persistent.
 My favorite language is Javascript and I like to create more user interfaces.

-I think...
-> You never lose a dream.
-It just incubates as a hobby. *"Larry Page"*

 <a href="https://dev.to/jhony24">
   <img src="https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg" alt="Jhony Vega's DEV Profile" height="30" width="30">
 </a>